 Coping with chemotherapy

-Having pancreatic cancer and chemotherapy can affect you emotionally as well as physically.
-People find different ways to cope and there is support available.
-Read our information on coping with pancreatic cancer to learn more.
+Having pancreatic cancer and chemotherapy can affect you emotionally, and you will probably have lots of different feelings and worries.
+People find different ways to cope, and there is support available.

 Talking to others affected by pancreatic cancer may also help.
 We have an online discussion forum for anyone affected by pancreatic cancer.
 And we run Living with Pancreatic Cancer Support Days where you can meet other people affected by pancreatic cancer and get support.

 ‘’The support nurses at PCUK and the discussion forum were my main source of support.
 It felt important to me to be able to talk to people who knew exactly what we were going through.’’